barry-ha/Griduino/ASSEMBLY.md

 <h3>Step 5: Electrolytic Capacitors</h3>

-This kit uses five identical 47 uF electrolytic capacitors.
+This kit has five identical 47 uF electrolytic capacitors.
 Be careful of polarity; incorrect installation can cause them to burst and leak acid.
 The PCB is designed so they are all installed in the same orientation.

 Don't substitute taller capacitors - although they would be electrically equivalent, they won't fit under the display board above them.